What are Pink Sheets Stocks?

 - The market for pink sheet stocks is small compared to that of the IPO based stock market.

-- The transaction charges in pink sheets are pretty high compared to that of stock markets, especially because the demand and supply match is low and operational costs are high.
+- The transaction charges are pretty high compared to that of stock markets, especially because the demand and supply match is low and operational costs are high.

-- In pink sheets, there are no financial standards that are to be followed and the company does not have to disclose anything.
+- There are no financial standards that are to be followed and the company does not have to disclose anything.
 Any disclosure remains an intended detail owner puts out.

 Example of Pink Sheet Stocks